About

 So I’m going to list some of the other things I’m into in the hopes that this will resonate with someone.
 At least you will see my struggle from the variety of shit I get myself into.

 I used to golf.
 I got my handicap down to a 9 from a 16 in a year.
 I played 80 rounds of golf that year and was 140% of quota.
 Got bored.
 I then quit golf because getting from a 9 handicap to a 5 no longer makes the game fun.
 Funny how life is, things that you desire become less fun once you get closer to mastery.
+In the summer of 2022, I bought new clubs and played a few rounds again.
+I can’t say I’ll take it up again fully, but I do enjoy a casual game.

 I was a musician.
 I play harmonica and some guitar.
 I played harp in blues bands, and it’s one of the few things that I can say I truly love.
 With that comes a love for old tube amplifiers and microphones.
 I haven’t played in years.
 Mostly because my dog used to howl when I played, and it’s really hard to play harmonica and giggle.
 He passed away in 2018, so I guess I can start playing anytime now.
-We’ll see if the rescue mutt takes to harp any better than the pure breed did.
+We’ll see if the rescue mutt takes to harp any better than the purebred did.
 My new boss remembers that I play, and has egged me along into playing more.
 We’ll see if that sticks.

 My undergrad degree is in literature.
 I’m not a bookworm.
 The first book I read was Huckleberry Finn in the 10th grade.
 I wrote an essay for that book that got a lot of attention from my teacher at the time.
 It was the first time I was told I write well.
-I pursued that eventually in college after looking down the last two years of a journalism degree that included group projects and the most unethical people I’ve ever known.
+I pursued that eventually in college after looking down the barrel of the last two years of a journalism degree that included group projects and the most unethical people I’ve ever known.
 It’s no surprise to me what’s going on in our supposed “official” media right now.
 I’ve written off and on ever since.

 I learned how to program on the job in technical support.
 First Visual Basic (I taught myself BASIC in high school from old DOS manuals), then C, C#, etc. My most recent project, the website for my DVDs, was written in PHP, although I don’t really know it, I just hacked it to make it work.
 I’m good like that.